NetworkConfiguration/dhcpcd/BUILDING.md

 want to have working IPv6 temporary addresses.
 SLAAC private addresses are just as private, just stable.

+Linux SECCOMP is very dependant on libc vs kernel.
+When libc is changed and uses a syscall that dhcpcd is unaware of, SECCOMP may break dhcpcd.
+When this happens you can configure dhcpcd with --disable-seccomp so dhcpcd can use a POSIX resource limited sandbox with privilege separation still.
+If you do this, please report the issue so that we can adjust the SECCOMP filter so that dhcpcd can use SECCOMP once more.
+Or convince the libc/kernel people to adpot something more maintainable like FreeBSD's capsicum or OpenBSD's pledge.

 ## Init systems
 We try and detect how dhcpcd should interact with system services at runtime.
 If we cannot auto-detect how do to this, or it is wrong then